Maxime-LBT/testnet-bitcoin-deposit-nextjs/README.md

 ### Prerequisites

-Before running the application, ensure you have:
+Before running the application, ensure you have the following:

 - **Node.js and npm**: The latest versions installed.
 - **A Testnet Bitcoin Wallet**: Set up for testing purposes.